 The palace’s atrium has superb acoustics.
 If you visit Dubrovnik in the summer months, book a seat at one of the concerts held here.
 Find details of performances on the official websites of the Dubrovnik Symphony Orchestra, the Dubrovnik Summer Festival and the Dubrovnik Tourist Board.

-You could spend weeks in Dubrovnik and find something new to do each day.
+You could spend a days in Dubrovnik and find something new to do each day.
 Here is a list of the most popular activities in the city and surroundings.